Pi-thagoras/the-chicken-pen/economics/econs_year_12/Labour-Productivity.md

 Where $Q$ represent output and $L$ is the number of hours worked

 Simply put, labour productivity will rise if:
-- More output can be produced or a given level of labour input, or
+- More output can be produced with a given level of labour input, or
 - Less labour input is required to produce a given amount of output

 Labour Productivity can be separate into two components: (**CANNOT BE TESTED SPECIFICALLY**)